Kirby Star Allies: Reception

-Kirby Star Allies received a "mixed or average" rating according to video game review aggregator Metacritic, based on 83 critic reviews.
-The game was nominated for "Family Game of the Year" at the D.I.C.E.
+Kirby Star Allies received a "mixed or average" rating according to video game review aggregator website Metacritic, based on 83 critic reviews.
+The game was nominated for "Family Game of the Year" at the 22nd Annual D.I.C.E.
 Awards.

 The game was praised for its visual appearance and strategic elements.
 Mitch Vogel from Nintendo Life called the visuals "top notch", but yearned for a more distinctive design.
 Destructoid reviewer Chris Carter praised the "gorgeous rendered backgrounds", and stated how recruiting enemies to your team "goes beyond an adorable gimmick."
 EGM appreciated the friend concept, and said it kept puzzles and game elements fresh throughout gameplay.
 Brendan Graeber from IGN liked the layer of strategy and the concept of re-arranging the friends for different puzzle solutions.
 He stated how puzzles were intriguing and unique, as they always had the player re-arranging their team.
 Critics also appreciated the accompanying soundtrack, calling it catchy and praising its gradual change.
 Peter Brown from GameSpot praised the visuals, and called the aesthetic "perfectly executed".
 He liked how the soundtrack would "ample motivation and entertainment", and enjoyed the gimmick of teaming up with enemies.

 Critics complained of a lack of difficulty, which they felt induced a sense of being uninvolved.
 Polygon reviewer Jeremy Parrish called the game predictable and familiar, and wrote how the game "plays things incredibly safe", compared to recent titles such as Kirby: Planet Robobot.
 Kyle Hilliard from Game Informer summarized his review by noting that the game was forgettable, and how the difficulty made him feel as if he was barely playing the game at all.

 Post-launch

 At the release of the game's final post-launch content, some critics reevaluated the game, finding that the additional content resulted in an improved experience.
 Stephen Totilo of Kotaku commented that, while the main game was "a cakewalk", the additional Heroes in Another Dimension mode was "a head-scratcher and a reflex-tester", stating that Star Allies was "one of the most-improved Nintendo games on the Switch roster."
-Another review, by Sean Anthony of Gaming Trend, also praised the creative level design and difficulty of the new game mode, and additionally complimented the added "Soul Melter EX" difficulty level, concluding that "Kirby Star Allies is finally a complete game."

 Sales

 Upon the game's launch, Kirby Star Allies became the fastest selling Kirby game in the United Kingdom.
 The game sold 222,031 copies within its first week on sale in Japan, which placed it at number one on the all format sales chart.
 By the end of March, it had sold over a million copies.
 As of March 2019, Kirby Star Allies has sold 2.56 million copies.
-The 2022 CESA Games White Papers revealed that Kirby Star Allies has sold 3.98 million copies, as of December 31, 2021.
+The 2023 CESA Games White Papers revealed that Kirby Star Allies has sold 4.38 million copies, as of December 31, 2022.